RichardLitt/low-resource-languages/Entry Content Template.md

 * List of publications which have use this software
 * Languages which this software was designed to be used with and which are benefiting from this software
 * Target OS
-* Scripting language uses
+* Scripting language used
 * Code Peer Reviewed status
 * Project development status
 * Funding source
 * License
 * General lingusitics Task classification

-[//]: # these are just some thoughts which have not been fully baked the order is not yet established.
-Taxonomies are not yet establsihed.
+_These are just some thoughts which have not been fully baked.
+For instance the order of itemes is not yet established.
+Taxonomies are not yet establsihed for various segments like OS._